-- a.
-General Definition: Visitor-serving facilities that provide temporary lodging for compensation, and with an average length of stay of less than 30 days.
+- General Definition: Visitor-serving facilities that provide temporary lodging for compensation, and with an average length of 30 days or less. stay of less than 30 days.
 Such facility shall be designed to be compatible, in terms of building scale, mass and character, with a predominantly low-intensity and low-scale residential and/or rural setting. - b.
-Examples: This classification includes the following types of specific uses: - i.
-Bed and Breakfast: An owner- or operator-occupied dwelling where short-term lodging is provided to transient guests. - ii.
-Hotel, Small: As defined above, containing no more than eight guest rooms. - iii.
-Resort Lodges/Cabins, Low-Intensity: As defined above, with no more than a total of 20 guest rooms or guest units. - iv.
-Short-Term Rental (Vacation Home): A dwelling rented to transient guests for short-term lodging when not occupied by the owner/renter. - v.
+Examples: This classification includes the following types of specific uses: - Bed and BreakfastHosted Short-Term Rental: An owner- or operator occupied dwelling A principal dwelling occupied by a full-time resident (owner or operator) living on-site where short-term lodging is provided to transient guests. i-ii.
+Bed and Breakfast Inn, as defined in §20.2.4.C.1.

+iii.
+Hotel, Small: As defined above, containing no more than eight guest rooms. iii.iv.
+Resort Lodges/CottagesCabins, Low-Intensity: As defined above, with no more than a total of 20 guest rooms or guest units.

+iv.v.
+Short-Term Rental (Vacation Home): A principal dwelling rented to transient guests for short-term lodging when not occupied by the owner/operatorrenter.

+v.vi.
 Preexisting Lodging Facility: A legally constructed dwelling, including condominium units, cabins, or hotels, constructed prior to April 1, 2020 for transient lodging uses and located in the EV A or EV A-1 zoning districts.